42Bastian/rmac/docs/rmac.rst

  * All optimisations are turned off for any source line that has an exclamation mark (*!*) on their first column.

+ * Optimisation switches 0, 1 and 2 are turned on by default for legacy reasons.
+   All other levels are off by default. (refer to section `The Command Line`_ for a description of all the switches).

+ * Optimisation warnings are off by default.
+Invoke RMAC with the *-s* switch to turn on warnings in console and listing output.

+ * In DSP56001 mode size optimisations are on by default.
+Currently there is no way to disable this behaviour.

  * In GPU/DSP code sections, you can use JUMP (Rx) in place of JUMP T, (Rx) and JR (Rx) in place of JR T,(Rx).